RetroDECK/ES-DE/INSTALL.md

 /usr/local/share/emulationstation/themes
 ```

-*Note: The `resources` directory is critical, without it the application won't start.* \
+**Note:** The resources directory is critical, without it the application won't start.

 ES will look in the following two locations for the resources:

 * `[HOME]/.emulationstation/resources/`
-* `[INSTALLATION PATH]/share/emulationstation/resources/`
+* `[INSTALL PREFIX]/share/emulationstation/resources/`

-The home directory will always take precedence so any resources located there will override the ones in the installation path.
+The home directory will always take precedence, so any resources located there will override the ones in the installation path.
 It's not recommended to override any resources since they are by nature static.
-But combining this ability with the command line `--home` flag, a fully portable version of EmulationStation could be created on a USB memory stick or similar.
+But using the ability to locate resource files in the home directory is very useful when combined with the command line option `--home` (see below), as a fully portable version of EmulationStation can then be created on a USB memory stick or similar.

-Anyway, after compiling the application, either run `make install` or copy or symlink the resources directory to `~/.emulationstation/resources`:
+Anyway, after compiling the application, either run `make install` or copy or symlink the resources directory to `~/.emulationstation/resources`.

 `cp -R resources ~/.emulationstation/` \
 or \